jeremyalv/simple-todo/README.md

 # Optimizy

-Optimizy is a sleek, easy-to-use to-do web application.
+Optimizy is a sleek, easy-to-use to-do app.
 It was developed and put together by Jeremy Alva and was meant as a learning endeavor.